nidone/AI-Safety-Project/index.md

 As advanced AI systems rapidly integrate into daily life, much of the AI Safety community’s attention has focused on AI-specific risks such as bias, disinformation, and fairness.
 However, when new technologies like YouTube, Instagram, and smartphones became widely adopted at an exponential pace, the most vulnerable populations—particularly youth—were profoundly impacted, often without adequate safeguards.

 Despite these precedents, research on how LLMs specifically affect youth development remains limited.
 As AI labs continue to compete and push for greater market share, the risk to children and adolescents may increase.
-This issue could potentially be one of the significant "Unknown Risks" that AI safety must address more proactively.
+I think this issue could potentially be one of the significant "Unknown Risks" that AI safety must address more proactively.

 ## Project Goals
 1. Understand the current state of LLM Safety for Youth.